simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 22-Nov 24 2023
+Radio Blackout Forecast for Nov 23-Nov 25 2023

-              Nov 22        Nov 23        Nov 24
+              Nov 23        Nov 24        Nov 25
-R1-R2           40%           40%           40%
+R1-R2           55%           55%           55%
-R3 or greater    5%            5%            5%
+R3 or greater   10%           10%           10%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist through the forecast period primarily due to Region 3492s current size and magnetic structure (Dki/Beta-Gamma).
+Rationale: R1-2 (Minor-Moderate) radio blackouts are likely, with a slight chance for an R3 (Strong) event, throughout the forecast period as Regions 3490 and 3492 continue to exhibit complex magnetic structure.

 ```